Titles

-Malaria is a mosquito-borne protozoan infection caused by Plasmodium spp transmitted to humans via the species of the Anopheles mosquito.
-Malaria is most prevalent in Africa, Asia, and Latin America.
+Malaria is a mosquito-borne protozoan infection caused by Plasmodium spp..
+These are transmitted to humans via species of the Anopheles mosquito.
+Malaria is most prevalent in Africa, Asia, South America, and Melanesia, with most deaths occurring in sub-Saharan Africa.

 Incubation period

-The incubation period for P. falciparum ranges from 9 days to 14-30 days, 12-17 for P. vivax, and up to 40 days for P. malarie.
+The incubation period is 9-14 days for P. falciparum and P. knowlesi, 12-17 days for P. vivax and P. ovale, and up to 40 days for P. malariae.

 Uncomplicated malaria

-Patients with uncomplicated malaria may present with non-specific flu-like symptoms, such as headache, cough, myalgia, abdominal pain, and diarrhea due to release of proinflammatory mediators.
+Patients with uncomplicated malaria may present with non-specific flu-like symptoms, such as headache, cough, myalgia, abdominal pain, and diarrhea.
+These are due to the release of proinflammatory mediators.

 Complicated malaria